 Many kids who wear contact lenses report feeling more confident, comfortable and more engaged in life.
 But are contact lenses right for your child?
 The most common questions that parents ask eye doctors are listed below.
 For more information, schedule a contact lens exam for your child.

 Are my kids old enough to wear contact lenses?

-While teens and children as young as 8 years old may have the maturity, and be able to handle the responsibility of caring for their lenses.
-Successful lens wear and care depends more on level of responsibility and the attitude of your child than his/her age.
-Ask your eye doctor about if contact lenses would be the right choice for your child based on the above.
+While teens and children as young as 8 years old usually adapt without issue to the use and care of contact lenses, successful lens wear and care depends more on level of responsibility and the attitude of your child than his/her age.
+Ask your eye doctor if contact lenses would be the right choice for your child.